Applications for Rapid Access should be made using the EM Rapid Access template.

 All proposals are awarded time based on scientific excellence and are subject to standard Diamond terms and conditions, notably that the work must be published.

-PLEASE NOTE: the review process now requires clear evidence that high-resolution 2D Classes can be calculated from the CryoEM sample under investigation.
-Failure to provide these data will mean the proposal will be returned versus being peer-reviewed.
+For the review process you must provide images of 2D classes calculated from the cryo-EM sample under investigation which demonstrate secondary structure.
+Failure to provide these data will mean the proposal will be returned and not be considered by the peer-review panel.

 Travel and Subsistence

-Travel and subsistence is covered for UK users (normally 1-2 people per visit).
+Travel and subsistence is covered for UK users (normally 1-2 people per visit with a maximum of 3 people per visit).
 Accommodation is at the on-site guest house or nearby.